Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 There are several parameters here and let us first understand the structure of the database before we go to the parameters.

-So the database is structured as `Blocks` of data which each block containing the data for a time-range.
+So the database is structured as `Blocks` of data with each block containing the data for a time-range.
 While this is no longer the exact structure for the data directory (it changed very recently), it represents how the data is organised:
 ```
 $ tree ./data
 ./data